Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Manor Lakes - Quandong has 13 active public transport stops operating, all of which are bus stops.
-These stops are served by two different routes that together facilitate 945 weekly passenger trips.
-The accessibility of these transport services is rated as moderate, with residents generally located 464 meters away from the nearest stop.
+Manor Lakes - Quandong has 13 active public transport stops operating within its boundaries.
+These stops are served by buses only, with two individual routes providing a total of 945 weekly passenger trips.
+The accessibility of these transport services is rated as moderate, with residents typically located 464 meters from the nearest stop.

-On average, there are 135 trips per day across all routes, which equates to approximately 72 weekly trips per individual stop.
+On average, there are 135 trips per day across all routes, equating to approximately 72 weekly trips per individual stop.

 Frequently Asked Questions - Transport